ryarnyah/nodejs-rpi-controller/README.md

 Pre-requisite:
 * Node JS
 * NPM
-* Bower (npm install -g bower)

-Clone the nodejs-rpi-controller repository, run `npm install && bower install` to grab the dependencies!
+Clone the nodejs-rpi-controller repository, run `npm install` to grab the dependencies!

 ### Running the app